Havoud/Google-Data-Analytics-Portfolio/README.md

 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?

-### Asking about Cyclistic
+#### Asking about Cyclistic
-Cyclistic is a bike-share program based in Chicago that features more than 5,824 bicycles and 692 docking stations.
+* Cyclistic is a bike-share program based in Chicago that features more than 5,824 bicycles and 692 docking stations.
-There are some flexibilities in its pricing plans: single-ride passes, full-day passes, and annual memberships.
+* There are some flexibilities in its pricing plans: single-ride passes, full-day passes, and annual memberships.
-Customers who purchase single-ride or full-day passes are referred to as casual riders.
+* Customers who purchase single-ride or full-day passes are referred to as casual riders.
-Customers who purchase annual memberships are Cyclistic members.
+* Customers who purchase annual memberships are Cyclistic members.
-Their finance analysts have concluded that annual members are much more profitable than casual riders.
+* Their finance analysts have concluded that annual members are much more profitable than casual riders.
-Also, converting casual riders into annual members is their main goal.
+* Also, converting casual riders into annual members is their main goal.

+#### What we should do?
+So, in this project we have to find the differences between casual riders and annual members in using Cyclistic bikes.
+When we understand the differences, we can design a new strategy to convert casual riders to annual members.